+Manages the whole process of creating the VFX for film or TV.
 VFX producers write the bid, the document through which they persuade the film or TV series' producer to take on their VFX studio to do the work.
 They put together the team of artists and technical staff.
 They set the schedules and manage the budget.
-They also communicate between the crew working on the film set and the VFX editor in the studio Production manager Acts on the decisions that have been made by the producer.
+They also communicate between the crew working on the film set and the VFX editor in the studio

+Production manager Acts on the decisions that have been made by the producer.
 Production managers create the detailed schedule for the project and budget.
 They liaise with the artists and technical directors to see that work is completed on time.
 They are also the link with the client shooting the live-action footage and producing the film or TV programme.

-Production coordinator running of the team and make sure everyone has the information they need to work effectively.
+Production coordinator Helps ensure VFX projects run smoothly.
+Production coordinators running of the team and make sure everyone has the information they need to work effectively.
 They organise the movement of the assets through the VFX pipeline.
 They keep production databases updated with the current status of shots and take detailed notes in meetings.
 They also track costs against the budget.
+VFX editor TV production company).